 Principal Investigator: Dr. Betul Kacar

 Betul Kacar (pron.
-BE-tuel KUH-charr) is an assistant professor at the University of Arizona Departments of Cell Biology, Astronomy and Lunar and Planetary Laboratory.
+BE-tuel KUH-charr) is an assistant professor at the University of Wisconsin-Madison, Department of Bacteriology.
 She is the principal investigator of Project MUSE, a major NASA funded astrobiology research initiative.
 She is also an associate professor (adjunct) at Earth-Life Science Institute of Tokyo Institute of Technology.